 Technology has collided with democracy in Canada.

-- Open architecture as the foundation of DPI;
+- Open architecture should be the foundation of DPI;

-- The public sector to protect the value of public data;
+- The public sector must protect the value of public data;

-- Sustained investments in the digital and cultural modernization of our city institutions.
+- Canada needs sustained investments in the digital and cultural modernization of our city institutions.